 Two pipelines run 187km from Longford to Long Island Point.
 They carry the crude oil for storage and distribution and the gas liquids for further processing and distribution.
 Both pipelines are managed and maintained by Longford based personnel.

 Adjacent to Longford is the heliport that serves as the base for ExxonMobil's large helipcopter fleet, which services the company's 23 Bass Strait oil and gas platforms and installations.
-There is also a modern warehouse facility that stores over 20,000 different items for the onshore and offshore facilities.

 Gas Conditioning Plant